kjempelodott/ananas/README.md

 >
 ```

-It is often convenient to write comments directly in the assignment (e.g. by using a pdf editing tool), instead of referring to this page and that line and so on.
+It is often convenient to write comments directly into the assignment (e.g. by using a pdf editing tool), instead of referring to this page and that line and so on.
 The last prompt lets you upload a file.
-Just leave it blank if you only want to leave a text comment.
+Just leave it blank if you only want to upload a text comment.

 ##### Multiple evaluations